Thursday, July 7, 2016

 A few months ago I did a series of columns on advances in blood medicine.
 As part of that series I had occasion to educate myself about the stance taken by Jehovah’s Witnesses.
 They are probably more knowledgeable about blood medicine than any other patient a doctor will ever work with.
 They have to be: having decided they won’t take blood, they need to know everything they can about alternatives available to them.
 In some cases, they have to educate doctors and hospital staff about alternatives.

 For example, in my research I learned about a chemical I'd never heard of, called tranexamic acid, TXA for short.
 It is practically a wonder drug at controlling bleeding.
-Yet the comments about that column on my Facebook page suggested that few individuals in the medical profession were even aware that TXA could be lifesaving in ER, Post-Op, and post-natal scenarios... they only knew it as a hemophilia treatment.
+Yet the comments on my Facebook page about that column suggested that few individuals in the medical profession were even aware that TXA could be lifesaving in ER, Post-Op, and post-natal scenarios... they only knew it as a hemophilia treatment.
 And some hadn’t heard of it at all.

-Mr. Critch’s assumption, that any parent who disagrees with the medical establishment is ‘well-intentioned but ignorant,’ betrays a common bias.
-Who knows a child’s needs better: her mother, or Child Welfare?
-And there is another flaw in his logic: Neither he nor the medical community would ever have heard of this patient unless her parents had shown up at a medical facility in the first place!
-They brought her out of concern for her wellbeing.
+And there is another flaw in his logic: Neither he nor the medical community would ever have even heard of this patient unless her parents had shown up at a medical facility in the first place!
+They brought her out of concern for her well-being.
 How can a case be made that these are unfit parents?
 The case resulted, not from bad parenting but from an egotistical doctor whose pride was hurt that his treatment protocol wasn’t accepted as gospel.

 It is the doctor’s opinion that chemotherapy is the only way to defeat her leukemia.
 Okay, he’s entitled to his opinion.
 But are there other treatments, even treatments he doesn’t think are as good, perhaps even treatments he thinks are malarkey or voodoo?
 The simple answer is, yes there are.
-The leukemia cure rate for chemotherapy is 40%, not 100%, or even 90%.
+The leukemia cure rate for chemotherapy is 40%.
+It is not 100%, or even 90%.
 I think calling it "lifesaving" is a bit of a stretch.
 What's the cure rate for alternative therapies?
 I don't know.
 Does the doctor?

 Does this mean a judge should never interfere, that parents are always right?
 Of course not.
 But if this trend continues, schools will be petitioning courts to have parents declared unfit for packing their kids' lunches rather than agreeing to the cafeteria's menu.
 Don't laugh - it has already happenedMore than once.

 Imagine you are the judge being asked to rule parents unfit because they had the audacity to disagree with the treatment outlined by a doctor.
 Would that be enough for you?
 Wouldn’t you look at the child’s whole environment?
 Wouldn’t you ask: Is this child being properly fed, clothed, housed, and educated?
 Are his parents seeing to it that he is being taught, not just schoolwork but values, morals and manners that will make him an asset to the community?
-If the answer to all that is “Yes,” then how could you possibly rule the parents are unfit?
+If the answer to all that is “Yes,” then how could you possibly rule that the parent is unfit?

 If you were going to judge a case like this, wouldn’t you need to be informed about alternative treatments?

 At what point does the government’s responsibility for the welfare of a child outweigh the parent’s responsibility?
 Sadly, for some judges, that point is far too easily reached.
-Kudos to Judge Edward.

-Please leave a polite comment.
+Feel free to leave a polite comment.

-Bill K. Underwood is a columnist and author of several books.
-You can help support this channel by following this link to Amazon.com.
+Bill K. Underwood is a columnist and author of several books, available at this link to Amazon.com.
+You can help support this site by purchasing one of his books.

 No comments: